sreeram-venkitesh/Essence-of-ML/README.md

 ## Welcome to Essence of ML

-You can use the [editor on GitHub](https://github.com/fillerInk/Essence-of-ML/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+Our end goal is to create a complete reference for learning Machine Learning.
+One thing that we have noticed in our journey with ML is that you can't always learn everything from a single resource.
+Extensive research needs to be done until you find the explanation that 'clicks' with you.
+We have searched and found several of such resources and have tried to create a culmination of all the information from these resources to create an ideal hub all of the beginner friendly content on Machine Learning.

+You can contribute to this attempt as you wish.
+After all, no information should be forbidden.
 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown